Satyam7166-tech/AiForAll/README.md

 # Install required dependencies, open terminal

-pip install -r requirements.txt
+**pip install -r requirements.txt**

 # Now execute our main program.

-python model-run.py
+**python model-run.py**

+Do note that you must have the llama-2-7b-chat.ggmlv3.q4_0.bin [model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/blob/main/llama-2-7b-chat.ggmlv3.q4_0.bin) in the same directory.

 We welcome contributions from the community.
 Please fork the repository and submit a pull request with your changes.